 The Galileo group is developing the basis for autonomously driving systems using satellite navigation.
 Apart from GPS, the European navigation system Galileo is explicitly used as well.
 The overall focus lays on an improvement of the localisation accuracy by sensor fusion and the integration of external data, which requires reliable and highly available data sources.
 Another aspect on the way to autonomous driving is the networking of vehicles among one another and their mutual exchange of information.
 Only by a network of all road users, an autonomous and safe traffic can be realised in the long run.
 Furthermore, the evaluation and integrity of data plays a key role for these applications in safety-critical fields, e.g. in open environments with mixed traffic.
 So, disturbing sources and system errors can be detected reliably and control systems can react appropriately.

 - Networked control systems

 - Sensor fusion

 The European satellite system Galileo will not be fully available until 2020.
 However, the advantages of the Galileo system can be used today already and relevant applications can be developed and validated.
 Therefore, RWTH Aachen University has access to two so-called Galileo test and development environments, also referred to as GATEs, which allow today already the simultaneous use of GPS and Galileo signals.
 In these development environments, the Galileo signals are emulated using pseudolite stations:IRT

 for automobile applications is situated in Aldenhoven and is part of the Aldenhoven Testing Center, ATC.

-for railway applications is situated in the area of the Siemens test and validation centre, PCW, Wegberg-Wildenrath, where such validation tests for railway applications can be carried out.
+for railway applications is situated in the area of the Siemens AG test and validation centre, PCW, Wegberg-Wildenrath, where such validation tests for railway applications can be carried out.